High resolution deep imaging of a bright radio quiet QSO at z~3: Introduction

 {\bf UM402} is a bright, high redshift radio-quiet QSO discovered by Macalpine \& Lewis (1978).
 It is bright enough to permit detailed spectroscopic observations with a resolution ranging from a few to hundreds $\rm km \, s^{-1}$, and showing clearly the strong and sharp \lya and $\rm CIV$ emission lines, as well as a Lyman Limit system at $z=2.531$ ($N_{HI}>4.6\times10^{17}cm^{2}$) even with a low-resolution spectrum (Sargent et al. 1989).
-Previous deep imaging in the optical band of this QSO field reported the detection of several close neighbors ($\theta \sim 4\secpoint 7 - 7''$), which are all spectroscopically confirmed at redshift $z<1$ (Le Brun et al. 1993, Guillemin \& Bergeron 1997).
+Previous deep imaging in the optical band of this QSO field reported the detection of several close neighbors ($\theta \sim 4\secpoint 7 - 7''$), which are all spectroscopically confirmed at redshift $z<1$ (Le Brun et al. 1993, Guillenmin \& Bergeron 1997).
 Thus, the galaxy counterpart of the LLS seen in the QSO spectrum is still not identified, indicating it might be much fainter than the previous detection limit of $m_{r}(3\sigma_{sky})=25.2$, or much closer to the QSO sightline.

-{\bf UM402} again is one of the high-z QSOs which we selected for a pilot study on their host galaxies.
-Meanwhile, its image quality is the best for the observing run on Sept.17-19, 2003(UT), and reasonably good for such a study.
+{\bf UM402} again is one of the high-z QSOs which we selected for a pilot study, using IRCS camera and AO system of Subaru telescope.
 Several issues were carefully considered during the target selection, 1) high-z QSOs near the era of peak QSO activity and cosmic star formation history at $z\sim 2-3$, are specially selected due to their importance on the understanding of the galaxy formation scenario; 2) there should be a bright guide star ($R<15$) sufficiently close to the QSO sightline ($<30''$), in order to be observed with IRCS+AO36 on Subaru telescope; 3) the emission lines \Ha(6563\rAA), \Hb(4861\rAA), \OII(3727\rAA) and \OIII(5007\rAA) should be avoided to be included in the observing bands.
-This is important for the host mass estimation and the host continuum property studies; 4) there exists a suitable PSF calibration star for the QSO host fitting in the further analysis.
+This is important for the host mass estimation and the host continuum property studies; 4) there exists a suitable PSF calibration star for the PSF subtraction from the QSO images.
 We will elaborate on this point in section 2.1.

-In this paper, we present the initial results from an adaptive optics(AO) deep imaging in the ${\it Ks}$ bands of QSO UM402 at $z=2.856$ with the IRCS camera on Subaru telescope.
+In this paper, we present the initial results from the deep {\it $J\& Ks$}-band images centered on QSO UM402 ($z_{em}=2.856$) using IRCS camera and AO systems on Subaru Telescope, as well as the WFC3/F140W archived images (PI: Dawn Erb, HST proposal ID 12471).
 The cosmological parameters $\Omega=0.27,\,\,\Lambda=0.73$ and $\rm H=71\,km/s/Mpc$ are adopted throughout.